-Key sources of credit risk How are these managed Premiums receivable Payment default will result in the termination of the insurance contract with the policyholders, eliminating both the credit risk and insurance risk for the unpaid balance.
+Key sources of credit risk How are these managed Premiums receivable For instalment business, outstanding premiums on policies arise on those which are generally paid on a periodic instalment basis.
+Payment default will result in the termination of the insurance contract with the policyholders, eliminating both the credit risk and insurance risk for the unpaid balance.
 Investments in financial instruments Investments in financial instruments in the investment portfolios are held in accordance with the investment mandates.
-Credit limits have been established within these guidelines to ensure counterparties have appropriate credit ratings Reinsurance recoveries Eligible recoveries under reinsurance arrangements are monitored and managed internally and by specialised reinsurance brokers operating in the international reinsurance market.
+Credit limits have been established within these guidelines to ensure counterparties have appropriate credit ratings.
+A framework is in place that sets and monitors investment strategies and arrangements.
+Reinsurance recoveries Credit risk with respect to reinsurance programmes is minimised by placement of cover with strong credit ratings and in line with applicable risk appetite statement.
+Eligible recoveries under reinsurance arrangements are monitored and managed internally and by specialised reinsurance brokers operating in the international reinsurance market.